PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

   nsh:
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The Configuration enables both the serial and telnet NSH interfaces.
-    Support for the board's SPI-based MicroSD card is included (but not passing tests as of this writing).
+    Support for the board's SPI-based MicroSD card is included.

     NOTE:  If you start the program with no SD card inserted, there will be a substantial delay.
 This is because there is no hardware support to sense